Sethuramalingam-art/speakersListFeature/README.md

 Task completed:

-1. Listing and details the speakers list page using bootstrap table with simple and good design
+1. Listing and details speakers page using bootstrap table with simple and good design

-2. NgRx concepts with unit testing Jasmine karma library for store speakers list and selecting the list from store.
+2. NgRx concepts with Jasmine karma unit testing.

 3. NgxPagination for speakers list page paginations